Get Help Today. (800) 516-4357

 Chemicals in Inhalants That Cause Risk

-There are many chemicals contained inhalants that can be hazardous, which can include the following:
+There are many chemicals contained in inhalants that can be hazardous, which can include the following:

-• Methylene chloride: This is found in degreasers and paint thinners.
-This chemical can damage the heart and blood cells.
+• Methylene chloride: This chemical found in degreasers and paint thinners can damage the heart and blood cells.

-• Freon: Found in refrigerants and aerosols, this chemical can damage the liver, heart, and lungs.
+• Freon: Found in refrigerants and aerosols, this chemical can damage the liver and lead to respiratory obstruction and death.

 • Toluene: This is contained in White Out (correction fluid), gasoline, and paint thinners.
 It can impair cognition, cause hearing loss and vision issues, lead to loss of coordination, and cause brain, kidney, and liver damage.

-• Trichloroethylene: This is found in degreasers and spot cleaners.
-This chemical can cause heart and liver damage, hearing and vision loss, and reproductive issues.
+• Trichloroethylene: This chemical in degreasers and spot cleaners can cause heart and liver damage, hearing and vision loss, and reproductive issues.

 What Are the Signs & Symptoms of Inhalant Abuse?